 Financing Your Degree

 As MHA@GW maintains the same standards, rigor and quality of a top on-campus MHA program, tuition rates are also comparable; however, there are a number of options available to help students fund their degree.
 We encourage you to explore the options below and to contact us should you have any questions.
 Our financial aid staff is available at GWSPHfinaid@gwu.edu or by phone at 202-994-4075.
+Or, schedule a time to chat with Mark Justice, associate director of financial aid at the George Washington University's Milken Institute School of Public Health.

 Scholarships for MHA Students